micahwoods/atcweb3/content/post/measuring-backwards-and-planning-forwards/index.md

 ### Example 1: nitrogen fertilizer

-I may estimate N fertilizer by multiplying GP by a max of 2 g N/m<sup>2</sup> (0.4 lbs N/1,000 ft<sup>2</sup>) for a 10 year old creeping bentgrass green.
+I may estimate monthly N fertilizer by multiplying GP by a max of 2 g N/m<sup>2</sup> (0.4 lbs N/1,000 ft<sup>2</sup>) for a 10 year old creeping bentgrass green.
 When the time comes to make an N application, however, I would be adjusting based on whether the recent [clipping volume](https://www.asianturfgrass.com/tag/clipvol/) is too little, just right, or too much.

 ### Example 2: sand topdressing amounts